dmitrygboyko/sypht-frontend-client/README.md

 ## To start front-end app

-In the front-end project directory run following sequence of commands:
+In the frontend project directory run following sequence of commands:

 ### `npm install`
 ### `npm run`